Constantine Drakon

 Constantine Drakon is a fictional character in the DC Comics universe.
 He is a martial artist created by writer Judd Winick and artist Phil Hester.
 He is a villain and enemy of Green Arrow, and he first appeared in Green Arrow (vol. 3) #27 (2003).

 The character appeared in the first episode of the TV series Arrow in 2012.

 Fictional character biography

 Childhood

-Although his exact height has not been given, the Greek assassin Constantine Drakon is a short individual.
-As a child he was teased for this by other children.
+Constantine Drakon is a Greek assassin who was bullied as a child for his short stature.
 Once he started killing people at the age of ten, however, he found he was no longer sensitive about his stature.
 He claims that he had nothing strange or traumatic in his upbringing to turn him to murder, he was simply curious to see what he could do.
-Discovering that he was a prodigy at killing, Constantine proceeded to make a living out of it.
+Discovering that he was a prodigy at killing, Drakon makes a living out of it.
 He considers what he does not just a job but a vocation, and takes pride in the businesslike manner in which he operates.